How it all started

 As an example, the Source Breaker extension adds a window to each LinkedIn profile.
 The image below is the actual data LinkedIn stores about the Source Breaker extension.
 It is very clear LinkedIn is actively looking for the window created by the extension.

-I have written a technically detailed explanation of how LinkedIn detects extensions on my personal site.
+A technically detailed explanation of how LinkedIn detects extensions has been written.
 For those of you curious, you can find it here.

 We have created a companion extension called, "Nefarious LI".
 If you install the extension and click the extension button, it will list all extensions LinkedIn is currently scanning your browser for.